No1Company/customer_handover/documents/README.md

 ## 1. Description of documents <a name="descriptiondocuments"></a>

 Several documents have been written to serve as a complement to the bot.
 In these documents there might exist links that do not work.
 This is because some links required by course criteria may be broken.
+In Github, there are two folders named develop and ms-teams.
+Develop runs in the emulator and ms-teams is the Teams implementation.
 These are the attached documents:

 - **Rostbot guide** - This document includes a quickstart guide and relevant information about implementation and deployment.